 Ms. Dickson served as President of Manitoba Harvest, a global company that manufactures and markets plant-based-protein foods and beverages, from 2019 to 2020.
 Prior to Manitoba Harvest, Ms. Dickson served as Senior Vice President for Mattel, Inc., a global learning, development, and play company, and President of its American Girl subsidiary from 2016 through 2018.
 Prior to Mattel, Ms. Dickson served as Chief Marketing Officer for News America Marketing, a consumer-focused marketing business, from 2015 to 2016.
 Prior to News America Marketing, Ms. Dickson served in increasingly responsible roles over more than 23 years at General Mills, Inc., a global manufacturer and marketer of branded consumer foods.
 Her leadership there included Vice President/Marketing Excellence, and Vice President/Business Unit Director for global brands including Betty Crocker, Pillsbury, and Old El Paso.
-Ms. Dickson was a member of the Cooper Tire & Rubber Board of Directors from 2018 to June 7, 2021.
+Ms. Dickson is currently a member of the Board of Directors of Black Rifle Coffee Company, where she serves as interim Chair, Lead Independent Director, Chair for the Compensation Committee, and is a member of the Nominating and Governance Committee.
+She was a member of the Cooper Tire & Rubber Board of Directors from 2018 to June 2021.